hleinan/golang-url-shortener/README.md

 ## How to install
-Download this repository, change the appKey and the defaultUrl. run `go get` adn the script is ready to be used.
+Download this repository, change the appKey and the defaultUrl. run `go get` and the script is ready to be used.

 ## How to run
 Run the main.no script